How To: Get Rid of Squirrels

 3. Opt for odors.

 To augment your other efforts, hang ammonia-soaked rags on the branches squirrels seem to favor.
-Doing so has proven moderately successful for Lindsay Wildlife Museum in Walnut Creek, CA. Alternatively, you can purchase and spread predator urine, available for sale at garden supply stores or home centers.
-The downside is that such treatments must be reapplied after every rainfall.
+Doing so has proven moderately successful for Lindsay Wildlife Museum in Walnut Creek, CA. Alternatively, you can purchase and spread predator urine, available for sale at garden supply stores, home centers, and online retailers (view example on Amazon).
+Bear in mind that such treatments must be reapplied after every rainfall.

 4. Count on chemicals.

 There are many chemical repellents on the market that work well to get rid of squirrels.
-Look for products containing the active ingredient capsaicin.
+Look for products containing the active ingredient capsaicin (view example on Amazon).
 While some homeowners choose to spray repellent near entry points to the attic, others go a step further and apply it directly to bulbs before planting.

 5. Trap and relocate.